Jonas Kurzweg

 Follow Content

-Follow content has the goal to build a sustainable following amongst the desired target group.
-When designing follow content, the Call to Action (CTA) should lead to a newsletter subscription, a facebook page or a linkedin account.
+Follow content aims to build a sustainable following amongst the desired target group.
+When designing follow content, the Call to Action (CTA) should lead to a newsletter subscription, a Facebook page or a LinkedIn account.

 Inbound/Lead Content